thegunfirm/FrostLine/CRITICAL_FIELD_CORRUPTION_FIX.md

 **Scope:** 99.96% of inventory (29,810 of 29,822 products)

 ### Root Cause
-The RSR import logic was incorrectly using RSR distributor codes as customer-facing SKUs instead of manufacturer part numbers.
-This created a fundamental business logic error where customers saw internal distributor codes instead of actual product SKUs.
+The RSR import logic was incorrectly using RSR distributor codes as product SKUs instead of manufacturer part numbers.
+This created a fundamental business logic error where customers saw internal distributor codes instead of actual manufacturer part numbers.

 ### Business Impact
 - Customers could not search by actual manufacturer part numbers